BlackScorp/guestbook/article.md

 }
 ```

-now lets finish our tests and see how our usecase is working
+Now let's finish our test and see how our UseCase is working.

 ```php
 //tests/UseCase/CreateEntryTest.php
 namespace GuestBook\Test\UseCase;